hteeyeoh/edge-ai-suites/manufacturing-ai-suite/hmi-augmented-worker/docs/user-guide/how-to-build-from-source.md

    pip install -r requirements.txt --no-cache-dir
    ```

-   If your system is behind a proxy, please try below:
+   If your system is behind a proxy, do as follows:

    ```sh
    # Replace <your_proxy> and <port> to your network proxy and port number